Skip to main content

 );

-An output only passes if it meets all the thresholds.
-This lets you enforce multiple quality dimensions at once.
+An output passes only if it meets all the thresholds.
+This lets you enforce several quality dimensions at once.

 Pick the right evaluator for the job

-• Use ExactMatch when there's only one correct answer (like math or data extraction)
+• Use ExactMatch when there is only one correct answer (math, data extraction).

-• Use Hallucination to specifically measure and limit fabricated content
+• Use Hallucination to measure and cap fabricated content.

 Start with looser thresholds

-Don't aim for perfection right away.
-Start with thresholds around 0.7-0.8 and tighten them as your system improves.
-A threshold of 1.0 means any imperfection fails.
+Do not aim for perfection right away.
+Start around 0.7 to 0.8 and tighten as your system improves.
+A threshold of 1.0 fails on any imperfection.

 Write specific criteria for LLM judges